kylemichaelreaves/landlord_data/README.md

 - Easily identify landlords owning the most property

 Toward that end, **this repo** aims to reconstruct my amateurish attempt to go from unclean data from the [Monmouth County Tax Assessor's website](https://tax1.co.monmouth.nj.us/cgi-bin/prc6.cgi?menu=index&ms_user=monm&passwd=data&district=1301&mode=11) to a Postgres database.
-That process was:
+That process proceeded in the following way:

-- Clean property data
+0. Clean property data
-- Geolocate the cleaned address with geopy
+0. Geolocate the cleaned address with geopy
-- Reconcile two different kinds of property in a single table or dataframe for each city:
+0. Reconcile two different kinds of property in a single table or dataframe for each city:
     - private property
     - public housing
+0. Convert .csv to .geojson
-- Export the city's dataframe to .csv
+0. Export the city's dataframe to .csv
-- Create a Postgres database of tables from each of the city's exported dataframes
+0. Create a Postgres database of tables from each of the cities exported dataframes

 [^1]:
     I am not a data-scientist, and it shows.
 I went about this through trial and error, which is highly inefficient.